PyRepair/maniple/training-data/summarize-experiment/pandas/88/prompt_response_response_6.md

                 and not is_integer_dtype(agged[v])
             ):
                 agged[v] = maybe_downcast_to_dtype(agged[v], data[v].dtype)

     table = agged
     if table.index.nlevels > 1:
+        # Related GH #17123
+        # If index_names are integers, determine whether the integers refer
+        # to the level position or name.
         index_names = agged.index.names[: len(index)]
         to_unstack = []
         for i in range(len(index), len(keys)):